carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 Ensure that the account meets the following quota requirements in the region where Gitpod Dedicated will be installed.
 AWS quota increases may take up to a day to be approved, so make sure you do this step first.

-> ℹ️ Tip: You can run our [AWS preflight check script](https://gist.github.com/scarolan/65895bd22a9acc1738229495ea354326) to automatically request the required quota increases.
-This script requires the AWS CLI to be installed and configured.
-You may also run it from AWS Cloudshell, where the AWS CLI is preinstalled.

-You can also request the quota updates in the AWS Console.
 Visit the correct quota increase page for your region.
 For example this link goes to us-west-2.
 Replace the region with your own, search for each Service type below, and request an increase to the new value. _On most new AWS accounts you will only need to increase the Elastic IPs and Lambda executions._

 https://us-west-2.console.aws.amazon.com/servicequotas/home/services